uwu/shelter/README.md

 ## What plugins has it got?

-Its early days at the moment, but there are a couple.

-Check the githubs of uwu members or [search for shelter-plugins](https://github.com/search?q=shelter-plugins&type=repositories).
+Quite a few!
+See the automated list at https://shelter.uwu.network/plugins or [search for shelter-plugins](https://github.com/search?q=shelter-plugins&type=repositories).

 ## How do I install it?